 In addition to changing the filter, you should also take the time to clean your return air ducts.
 Duct covers that are clogged with lint, dust and dirt block airflow and force your system to work harder, shortening its lifespan while harming its efficiency.
 Vacuum these ducts every time you clean the room to ensure that there is adequate airflow reaching your HVAC unit.

 Torn or disintegrated insulation can impact the air conditioner's cooling power.
 Inspect the insulation covering the coolant pipes each summer, and replace them if necessary to keep the air conditioner running efficiently.
 You can easily remove the old insulation and replace it with new materials yourself.

-Even the duct work in new homes can be dirty, as construction debris and dust naturally collects inside them.
+Even the ductwork in new homes can be dirty, as construction debris and dust naturally collects inside them.
 If rodents or other pests have visited your home, then your ducts may also have a coating of droppings and nesting materials inside them.
 When the air turns on, fine particulates drift into the home and lower your indoor air quality.
-They also drift back through your air conditioner system on the return air side and start to hamper air flow.
-Have the ducts professionally cleaned to improve indoor air quality and make your system more energy efficient.
+They also drift back through your air conditioner system on the return air side and start to hamper airflow.
+Have the ducts professionally cleaned as needed to improve indoor air quality and make your system more energy efficient.

 Another way to improve your air conditioning efficiency is to check the wiring in the condensing unit for any signs of overheating or wear.
-Remember to turn off the air-conditioner before you begin.
-If you see burned-looking or worn-out wires, call a professional to repair the damage.
+Remember to turn off the air conditioner before you begin.
+If you see scorched, frayed or damaged wires, call a professional to repair the damage.